-(a) East and west walls were "fire walls" as described in section 5.1.3.a, except that $\frac{3}{8}$ -in gypsum backing boards and $\frac{1}{2}$ -in. wall-boards were used instead of the thicker sizes called for in the plans.
+(a) East and west walls were "fire walls" as described in Section 5.1.3.(1)., except that 3/8" gypsum backing boards and 1/2" wallboards were used instead of the thicker sizes called for in the plans.

-(b) The south wall was an exterior wall as described in section 5.1.3.b except that the exterior siding was omitted and $\frac{1}{2}$ -in thick wallboards were used instead of the $\frac{5}{8}$ -in thickness shown in the plans.
+(b) The south wall was an exterior wall as described in Section 5.1.3(2) except that the exterior siding was omitted and 1/2'' thick wallboards were used instead of the 5/8'' thickness shown in the plans.

-(c) The north wall was an "interior wall" as described in section 5.1.3(3).
+(c) The north wall was an "interior wall" as described in Section 5.1.3.(3).

-All channels for the wall system were attached by power-actuated fasteners to the floor slab and the structural frame.
-Vapor seals and insulation between walls were omitted since these materials do not add to the strength of the structure.
-The omission of exterior siding on the south wall may have slightly decreased the stiffness of that wall, which would cause the test results to be lower than they might otherwise have been.
+All channels for the wall system were attached by power actuated fasteners to the floor slab and the structural frame.
+Insulation between walls and vapor seals were omitted, since these materials do not add to the strength of the structure.
+The omission of exterior siding on the south wall may have slightly decreased the stiffness of that wall, which would cause the test results to be on the safe side.

-Each panel in the south wall contained a 5 ft \times 7 ft aluminum doorframe on its west side.
+Each panel in the south wall contained a 5' x 7' aluminum doorframe on its west side.
 This represents the least stiff condition that may be encountered in the field.

-The western panel of the north wall contained a 3 ft \times 7 ft wooden doorframe on its east side.
+The western panel of the north wall contained a 3' x 7' wooden doorframe on its east Side.
 This simulates field conditions.

-5.2.2.4.
-Floor Slab
+5.2.2.(4) The Floor Slab

 The cast-in-place floor slab was poured on top of a vinyl sheet which was spread on the laboratory floor.
-The floor slab was subsequently post-tensioned against the laboratory floor by four $1\frac{1}{2}$ -in-diameter bolts in order to prevent sliding due to lateral test forces applied to the structure.
-Tests indicated that the floor-slab concrete had a 17-day compressive strength of 5,600 psi.
+The floor slab was subsequently post-tensioned against the laboratory floor by four 1-1/2" diameter bolts in order to prevent sliding due to lateral test forces applied to the structure.
+Tests indicated that the floor slab concrete had a 17-day compressive strength of 5,600 psi.
 Slab reinforcement consisted of a 66-1010 mesh (ASTM-A185).

-The slab was poured around the columns which were lined by $\frac{1}{2}$ -in asphalt-impregnated fiberboard, thus forming full-depth pockets at the column seats to permit column rotation at the base.
-A $\frac{1}{8}$ -in-thick neoprene sheet was inserted between the column base and the laboratory floor.
+The slab was poured around the columns which were lined by 1/2" asphalt-impregnated fiberboard, thus forming full depth pockets at the column seats to permit column rotation at the base.
+A 1/8" thick neoprene sheet was inserted between the column base and the laboratory floor.

-5.2.2.5.
-Materials
+5.2.2.(5) Materials

-Standard compression tests (ASTM C33-66) were carried out on cylinders of concrete from the "cast-in-place" slabs and the precast members with the exception of the floor channels.
+Standard concrete compression tests were carried out on cylinders of concrete from the "cast-in-place" slabs and the precast members with the exception of the floor channels.
 In all cases concrete strength exceeded the strength specified in the plans.